samir-plusb/honeybee-1/docs/logging.md

 ## Usage examples

-The following are a few ways to log messages in actions and views:
+The following are a few ways to log messages in _actions_ and _views_:

 ```php
     $this->logDebug('Trying to import entries into', $this->getModule(), "for the specified consumer '$consumer_name'.");